rojaence/react-shop/README.md

 A solution to the [Platzi - React practice course](https://platzi.com/cursos/react-practico/).

-This is a simple Frontend app that simulate a client to an e-commerce using
+This is a simple Frontend app that simulates a client for an e-commerce using
 the [Platzi Fake Store API](https://fakeapi.platzi.com/)

 Project live site URL: [GH Pages - Live site](#)